 Former England Rugby Union International

 Brian Moore is a former English rugby union footballer.
 He played as a hooker.
 During his career, he played for Harlequins, Nottingham, Leeds and Richmond and represented England on international level.
 He was a solicitor by profession but ironically was known for his combative style of play on the rugby field.
+This style of play earned him the nickname "pit bull".
+He is now a commentator on the sport, admired for his forthright views and style.

 "For England Brian was an inspirational leader of the pack"Add to my shortlist